You have undoubtedly had team members complain at some point about the length of your daily scrums. Join the club.

 You might, for example, announce, “Thanks everyone.
 That took twelve minutes.”

-But then, remind everyone of any problems or issues that were brought up.
-Suggest that those who are needed stay to discuss or resolve them.
-If possible, facilitate the team splitting into more than one subgroup if more than one issue needs to be discussed.
+Then, remind everyone of any problems or issues that were brought up.
+Suggest that those who are needed stay to discuss or resolve them: a practice often referred to as the sixteenth minute.
+If needed, facilitate the team splitting into more than one subgroup if more than one issue needs to be discussed.

 By taking these two actions: